 Bahá’u’lláh, speaking with the same authority with which Moses and Jesus spoke of old, cries out against this spiritual blindness:

 “Even as the people of Israel, in the time of Moses, bartered away the bread of heaven for the sordid things of the earth, these people, likewise, sought to exchange the divinely-revealed verses for their foul, their vile, and idle desires.
 In like manner, thou beholdest in this day that although spiritual sustenance hath descended from the heaven of divine mercy, and been showered from the clouds of His loving-kindness … yet these people, ravenous as the dogs, have gathered around carrion, and contented themselves with the stagnant waters of a briny lake.
-Gracious God! how strange the way of this people! … They scoffed at the verses, a single letter of which is greater than the creation of heavens and earth, and which quickeneth the dead in the valley of self and desire with the spirit of faith; and clamoured saying: ‘Cause our fathers to speed out of their sepulchres.’
+Gracious God! how strange the way of this people! …

+“… They scoffed at the verses, a single letter of which is greater than the creation of heavens and earth, and which quickeneth the dead in the valley of self and desire with the spirit of faith; and clamoured saying: ‘Cause our fathers to speed out of their sepulchres.’
 Such was the perversity and pride of that people.”
 (28)

 This has been the story of religion in every age.
 The people cling tenaciously to the outward symbols, neglecting, forgetting, or denying the inward truths.

 Bahá’u’lláh exclaims: